An Evolution Equation Approach to Linear Quantum Field Theory: Evolutions on Hilbertizable spaces

 Throughout the section, $-\infty \leq t_- < t_+ \leq +\infty$.
 For brevity, we write $I \defn \mathopen{]}t_-,t_+\mathclose{[}$.
 Without limiting the generality, we will always assume that $0\in I$.
 Moreover, we will always assume that either $t_\pm$ are both finite or both infinite.
 The case where only one of $t_\pm$ is infinite can be deduced from the other cases.

 In typical situations to define an evolution one first introduces a time-dependent family of operators $t\mapsto-\im B(t)$ that generate $R(t,s)$.
-The necessary and sufficient conditions for an operator $B$ to generate an autonomous evolution or, what is equivalent, a strongly continuous one-parameter group are well known and relatively simple.
-In the non-autonomous case, there exist various relatively complicated theorems describing sufficient conditions.
+The necessary and sufficient conditions for an operator $B$ to generate an \emph{autonomous} evolution or, what is equivalent, a strongly continuous one-parameter group are well-known and relatively simple.
+In the \emph{non-autonomous} case, there exist various relatively complicated theorems describing sufficient conditions.
 Unfortunately, it seems that a complete theory on this subject is not available.

 In the first part of this section we will avoid discussing the topic of generators of a non-autonomous evolutions apart from heuristic remarks.
 We will treat the evolution as given.
-The {\em evolution equation operator} $M:=\partial_t+\ri B(t)$ will be just a heuristic concept, without a rigorous meaning.
+The \emph{Cauchy data operator} $M \defn \partial_t+\ri B(t)$ will be just a heuristic concept, without a rigorous meaning.
 However, ``bisolutions'' and ``inverses of $M$'' will be rigorously defined.
 They will be the main topic of this section.

-In Subsection \ref{Almost unitary evolutions on Hilbertizable spaces} we describe a possible approach to the generation of non-autonomous evolutions that seems general enough for most applications in a pseudo-unitary setting.
+In Subsect.~\ref{Almost unitary evolutions on Hilbertizable spaces} we describe a possible approach to the generation of non-autonomous evolutions based on a theorem of Kato.